ivavay/remote-assignments/README.md

 Week 3 (7/1-7/7)
 - Assignment 1 - Your first web server
 - Assignment 2 - Build backend API for frontend
+- Assignment 3 - Connect to Backend API by AJAX

 🗒️ Takeaways:
 - This `Object.keys(req.query).length === 0)` checks if a query is empty
+- `<%= locals?.message %>` is helpful for injecting a variable into EJS
+- Assignment 3 was a bit hard to wrap my head around but I mainly used GET to render the sum form page and POST to do the logic with the inputted number and return with the value
+- Needed to use bodyparser to process form data